Teenagers from Outer Space is one of my all time favorite RPGs for so many reasons.

 First and foremost, its super simple, straightforward, and easy to modify.
 Second, the game is written in a fun, humorous manner with enough personality to get you into the feel of things right away.
 Lastly, and perhaps most importantly, it is a game about Japanese Animated Comedy by Mike Pondsmith, a man who understands Japanese Animated Comedies.

-When this game came out I was already a huge Anime fan at a time when not everyone in the USA knew what Anime was.
-This game got it though and I used that to introduce this particular brand of awesome-ness to all my buddies.
+When this game came out I was already a huge Anime fan at a time in which not everyone in the USA knew what Anime was.
+This game and its author 'got it' though and I used that to introduce this particular brand of awesome-ness to all my buddies.

 My first and possibly best TFOS campaign was 'Blast City Blues' and my own character in that setting is Gates.